 You know the saying, ‘it’s now what you know.
 It’s who you know.‘

-No matter how great your ideas are, without a great team of event vendors you can’t compete in the event industry.
-This is one of the most important aspects of your event business because it creates long term success.
+No matter how great your ideas are, without a solid team of event vendors you can’t compete in the event industry.
+Creating a team of event vendors is one of the most important aspects of planning events because it creates long term success.

 How To Find Event Vendors